shlomif/shlomif-tech-diary/static-site-generators--despair.md

 conscience recommend against writing your own custom/adhoc/home-grown [static site generator](https://davidwalsh.name/introduction-static-site-generators) based on some lower-level tools, rather than going through the trouble of learning an existing open source one.
-Feel free to publish it as open source as well, but you should expect that it will most probably not be popular.
+Feel free to publish it as open source as well, but you should expect that it is most probably not going to be popular.

 ## Introduction

 (A crowded room in a support group session:)

 Me: Hi all!
-My name is Shlomi and I wrote several of my own static site generatots!
+My name is Shlomi and I wrote several of my own static site generators!

 The others: Hello, Shlomi!
 We all love you!